-Employer clients will need the policy form number approved by DOI to complete the Massachusetts Paid Family and Medical Leave Confirmation of Insured Policy Form Number.
+Employer clients will need the policy form number approved by DOI to complete the Massachusetts Paid Family and Medical Leave Confirmation of Insurance form.
 The employer needs this completed form to apply for an exemption from making PFML contributions.

 - Both you, the insurer, and the employer must sign the form

 - The employer’s legal business name must be listed

 An employer with multiple businesses with separate federal Employer Identification Numbers (EINs) must apply for an exemption for each business.
 They can use the same Confirmation of Insured Policy Form Number for more than one business as long as the employer confirms that all businesses listed are covered under the paid leave plan.